RocketChat/helm-charts/rocketchat/README.md

 **This is only applicable if you are using Prometheus monitoring with ServiceMonitor.**

-The chart has been updated to use PodMonitor instead of ServiceMonitor for Prometheus metrics collection.
-If you were using ServiceMonitor before, it is recommended to update your values.yaml file and use podMonitor instead.
+The chart has been updated to allow the use PodMonitor instead of ServiceMonitor for Prometheus metrics collection.
+If you were using ServiceMonitor before and you wan't to migrate from ServiceMonitor to PodMonitor instead.
 Here's how to migrate:

 1. Remove the old ServiceMonitor configuration:
 ```yaml